-Sleeping bag, sleeping pad, and travel pillow – save money by only bringing one of these along instead of two.
+Sleeping bag, sleeping pad, and a travel pillow – save money by only bringing one of these along instead of two.

-Folding chairs– a nice addition to your camping trip when your children want to sit in a chair and have a snack or dinner outside.
+Folding chairs– are a nice addition to your camping trip when your children want to sit in a chair and have a snack or dinner outside.